 - Canned salmon – High-quality protein loaded with omega-3 fat and nutrients.
 You can choose between canned salmon with bones and skin or boneless and skinless.
 Just note that the latter contains less calcium.
 However you may not even notice the difference in a recipe like this where the mixing of the ingredients will crush the already tiny bones.

-- Plain yogurt – A healthier alternative to mayo with fewer calories and more nutrients like calcium.
+- Plain Greek yogurt – A healthier alternative to mayo with fewer calories and more nutrients like calcium.
 Choose dairy or dairy free.
 Nevertheless, if you choose dairy-based yogurt, I recommend whole milk or 2% plain yogurt for flavor.
-Like regular yogurt, you can find Greek yogurt in single-serving sizes or larger containers.
-Greek yogurt is nutrient packed with about 15-20 grams of protein in 1 cup.
+I’m partial to Greek yogurt for its protein content.
+One cup offers about 15 to 20 grams of protein.
 Protein is our body’s building blocks for our bones, muscles, and tissues.
 Additionally, Greek yogurt is rich in calcium, an essential nutrient for bone and muscle health.
 Calcium also supports blood circulation, the nervous system, and heart function.

 - Celery – For the crunch factor.
 You can find celery pre-chopped and avoid chopping altogether.
-Despite its low calorie, celery contains nutrients like vitamin K and C and potassium as well as several antioxidants.
+Low in calories, celery contains nutrients like vitamin K and C and potassium as well as several antioxidants.

 - Lemon – A little tanginess from vitamin C-rich lemon complements seafood.

-- Everything but the bagel seasoning – A workhorse seasoning that goes with just about everything.
+- Everything but the bagel seasoning – A workhorse seasoning that goes with this canned salmon salad no mayo recipe and just about everything!
 The blend I use contains salt, poppy seed, dried garlic, sesame seed, and dried onion.
 You could make your own, but this blend is just so convenient to use.

-- Salt and pepper to taste – You may eliminate the salt if you’re trying to watch sodium intake since canned salmon contains salt as a preservative.
+- Salt and pepper to taste – You may eliminate the salt if you’re limiting sodium since canned salmon contains salt as a preservative.
 Note that there is salt, too, in the everything but the bagel seasoning.

-Finally use a fork to mix all the ingredients.
+Finally use a fork to mix all the canned salmon salad ingredients.
 If you’re using canned salmon with bones, you can easily mash the bones with the fork.
 You won’t notice the bones if you mash and mix well.

 If you’re using optional ingredients that you want in the mix, too, add them in now.
-Depending on the number of optional ingredients you add, you may need to add a little more of the plain yogurt to get the consistency right so that everything binds well.
+Depending on the number of optional ingredients you add, you may need to add a little more of the plain yogurt to get the consistency right so that everything melds.

 Taste and adjust the seasonings as needed.